 Once the data is entered into your RMS person profile, it can be used to auto-populate proposals without having to manually create and update your documents each time you submit a project proposal.

-UniSA researchers applying in the DP 2020 round or Linkage Projects are encouraged to review (or create) their ORCiD profile now and ensure their research outputs metadata in the 'Works' section is correct.
-We also encourage you to register your ORCiD@UniSA asap.
-Please email email@example.com or your Academic Library Services Team if you need assistance.
+UniSA researchers applying for grants are encouraged to review (or create) their ORCiD profile now and ensure their research outputs metadata in the 'Works' section is correct.
+We also encourage you to register your ORCiD @ UniSA asap.
+Please email email@example.com or Ask the Library if you need assistance.

-Please note that steps 1-8 will get your outputs into your RMS profile, step 9 onwards will get them into the DP20 Application form.
+Please note that steps 1-9 will get your outputs into your RMS profile, step 10 onwards will get them into the Application form.

-4. Sign into your ORCiD, then you will be asked to provide RMS with the ability to Read your limited-access information, click on Authorize.
+4. A new window will open, so you can sign in or create an ORCiD account.
+Once signed in, you will be asked to authorise RMS to Read your limited-access information, click on Authorize.

 Once authorized the window can be closed, and your ORCiD account will be linked with your RMS account.